WADSFinalProject/Leafty-FE/README.md

 2. Direct yourself to the given localhost server in your terminal

 ## Main Folder Structure
-- `public/`: Contains public assets and the HTML template.
 - `src/`: Contains the main source code for the React application.
   - `assets/`: Contain the image that is used on the application.
   - `components/`: Reusable React components.